carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 ### Example

-Here is a sample Github Action which gets triggered when a new tag is created on the repo.
+Here is a sample GitHub Action which gets triggered when a new tag is created on the repo.
 It authenticates with GCP, gets the GKE credentials, installs Carvel tools on the GKE cluster, and deploys a simple app using kapp.

 ```yaml
 name: Deploy using kapp